Jacqueline Hen

 on view: Ones sunset is another one’s sunrise by Jacqueline Hen

-now open: air-raid shelter
+now open: air shelter

-We are delighted to announce the first exhibition in the air-raid shelter, an extension our our new gallery space in Frankfurt am Main.
+We are delighted to announce the first exhibition in the air-raid shelter, an extension of our new gallery space in Frankfurt am Main.
 With a solo presentation by Jacqueline Hen we would like to introduce the Rhine-Main art scene to a young emerging artist who has gained international recognition with exhibitions in London, Milan, Amsterdam and Hong Kong.
 Her work „Inflect“ was created in close connection with her large-scale installation „Light High“, for which she won the Light-Art-Prize in 2019.
 Both works explore themes of space, sound, the digital and the analog, as well as how humans perceive these structures and principles of order.
 Consciously engaging with sensory stimuli and the impressions they evoke plays a central role in the artist’s work.
 Photo: Thorsten Wagner

 „Why the sun also shines at night“